wikihouse/viewer-experiments/display-wikihouse-studio2/readme.md

 * Choice of camera controllers
 	* Orbit - good for the overview
 	* First Person - good for the walk-through
+		* Left button moves you forward
+		* Right button moves you backward
 * Ability to freeze camera at current position - by clicking the check box or pressing the space bar
 * Views have shade and shadow
 * Slider bar controls exploded view